parabuzzle/parabuzzle.github.io/_posts/2014-09-05-broke-prod-with-encrypted-data-bags.md

 preview: Chef has so many ways of working with data, some people call it "getting Chefed in the face".
 Well, I got "Chefed" in the ass last week with encrypted data bags
 tags: [Tech, Chef, Startup, Failures, Fixes, Tips, Tricks]
 og_type: article
-og_description: Chef has so many ways of working with data, some people call it "getting Chefed in the face".
-Well, I got "Chefed" in the ass last week with encrypted data bags.
+og_description: Chef has so many ways of working with data, some people call it getting Chefed in the face.
+Well, I got Chefed in the ass last week with encrypted data bags.
 disqus_id: 8
 ---